Where Will Migrants Go When Their 60-Day Shelter Stays Expire? Volunteers Blast City's 'Reckless' Process

 One volunteer said the process of moving people out of the police stations has been a bit “reckless,” since it comes with short notice and mutual aid workers aren’t able to give migrants much information about what comes next.

-Jaime Groth Searle, who helped migrants at the Chicago Lawn district for months, said the station was cleared out early last week.
+Jaime Groth Searle, who helped migrants at the Chicago Lawn district for months, said the station was cleared out two weeks ago.
 Because of a lack of communication with the city, volunteers had little information for migrants about where they were going, how many belongings they could bring or what services would they be offered, she said.

 In the absence of a coherent city plan, volunteers helped migrants find work or enroll their kids in schools around the police station they were placed in.
 It’s a challenge to be told with one day’s notice they could be moved to a completely different side of the city, Groth Searle said.